kuanalex/bnpp/BNPP-CPD-503-522.md

 --components=dmc
 ```

-You can also monitor the status of the Db2 upgrade with the following command:
+You can also monitor the status of the Dmc upgrade with the following command:

 ```
-oc get db2oltpservice.databases.cpd.ibm.com -n cp4data -o yaml
+oc get Dmcaddon dmc-addon -n cp4data -o yaml
 ```

 DMC is upgraded when the apply-cr command returns: